At first I thought Japan was going to be so clean and orderly, that I might actually find it… ahem, boring.

 The Japanese love vending machines.
 From cigarettes, drinks, bike rentals and food, you can buy anything from a vending machines (even used girl’s panties… but that’s a different category)!
 Maybe the Japanese believe in a automated approach to sales, as saving time and efficiency.

-There are even vending machine restaurants.
-You pay outside through the vending machine and go inside to eat.
+Japan also has vending machine restaurants, where you pay outside through the vending machine, collect your ticket and go inside to get your meal served up.
 I guess it saves time and confusion when you have to order from a normal human being.